How to Say Thank You in Chinese: A Complete Guide on Expressing and Responding to Gratitude

 1. Introduction: The Importance of Saying “Thank You” in Chinese Culture

-2. How to Say “Thank You” in Chinese Mandarin
+2. How to Say “Thank You” in Mandarin Chinese

 Common Phrases